 The internet has made it easier than ever to make a living selling your own products.
 In fact, you can create your very own eCommerce store in a single afternoon.
-The process is more involved than creating a simple website, but not by much!
+The process is more involved than making a simple website, but not by much!

 Forget about the upfront costs of running a physical storefront, online stores have a very bright future, and you can be a part of it.

-Even if you’ve never built a website before, or have no idea what to sell, you can create an online store.
-The process isn’t for the faint of heart.
-But, for those who are driven and don’t give up creating a successful online store is possible.
+Even if you’ve never built a website before, or have no idea what to sell, you can still set up an online store.
+The process isn’t for the faint of heart though.
+But those who are driven and don’t give up, setting up a shop is surely possible.

 Below you’ll learn how to start a complete online store from scratch.
 We’ll cover all that you need to start an online store: